Yubico/yubikit-android/README.md

 #### Q1.
 Does the YubiKit work with all versions of Android?

+A1.
 All YubiKit modules should work on Android API 19+.
 Yubico typically tests and supports n-1 per https://en.wikipedia.org/wiki/Android_version_history.

 #### Q2.
 How can I debug my app on Android when a YubiKey takes up the USB port?

+A2.
 You can set up Android Debug Bridge (adb) debugging over WiFi: https://developer.android.com/studio/command-line/adb#wireless

 #### Q3.
-Why is the USB device permissions prompt being shown too often, i.e., every time the YubiKey is connected)?
+Why is the USB device permissions prompt being shown every time the YubiKey is connected?

+A3.
 This is an Android limitation.
-Android deals with this permission at the OS level, and the only workaround is to use an intent filter as described in the Android Developers "USB Host Overview": https://developer.android.com/guide/topics/connectivity/usb/host.html#using-intents.
-Note, however, that while this gets rid of the permission prompt, it also causes your app to launch automatically whenever the YubiKey is connected.
+Android deals with these permissions at the OS level, and the only workaround is to use an intent filter as described in the Android Developers Guide [USB Host Overview](https://developer.android.com/guide/topics/connectivity/usb/host.html#using-intents).
+However, while this gets rid of the permissions prompt, it also causes your app to launch automatically whenever the YubiKey is connected.

 ## **Additional resources**